Jürgen Schmidhuber: Recognition

 Schmidhuber received the Helmholtz Award of the International Neural Network Society in 2013, and the Neural Networks Pioneer Award of the IEEE Computational Intelligence Society in 2016 for "pioneering contributions to deep learning and neural networks."
 He is a member of the European Academy of Sciences and Arts.

-He has been referred to as the "father of modern AI" or similar, the "father of Generative AI," and also the "father of deep learning."
-Schmidhuber himself, however, has called Alexey Grigorevich Ivakhnenko the "father of deep learning," and gives credit to many even earlier AI pioneers.
+He has been referred to as the "father of modern AI", the "father of generative AI", and the "father of deep learning".
+Schmidhuber himself, however, has called Alexey Grigorevich Ivakhnenko the "father of deep learning", and gives credit to many even earlier AI pioneers.

+In 2016, The New York Times ran a profile under the headline "When A.I.
+Matures, It May Call Jürgen Schmidhuber 'Dad'", highlighting his early work on deep learning and his long‑term vision for self‑improving AI.

 Views

 Schmidhuber is a proponent of open source AI, and believes that they will become competitive against commercial closed-source AI.

 Since the 1970s, Schmidhuber wanted to create "intelligent machines that could learn and improve on their own and become smarter than him within his lifetime."
 He differentiates between two types of AIs: tool AI, such as those for improving healthcare, and autonomous AIs that set their own goals, perform their own research, and explore the universe.
 He has worked on both types for decades, He expects the next stage of evolution to be self-improving AIs that will succeed human civilization as the next stage in the universal increase towards ever-increasing complexity, and he expects AI to colonize the visible universe.